-The payments overdue in respect of gas for which Zhejiang Gas has only made partial payment have been accrued as accounts receivable, given the Company anticipates full collection.
+Because of the continuing dispute with Zhejiang Gas, the Company has decided, in accordance with IFRS revenue recognition accounting standards, it will not currently recognise its share of the amount invoiced by CCL.
 Full recovery of these amounts will be dependent on successful resolution of the Zhejiang Gas Arbitration and CNOOC Arbitration or an alternative settlement.